Characterizing User Archetypes and Discussions on Scored.co: Experiments

 \subsection{Dataset}

-We focus on the Scored.co social platform, which hosts a network of communities that users can create and join.
-The platform shares different similarities with the more common platform Reddit\footnote{\url{https://reddit.com}}.
+We focus on the \textit{Scored.co} social platform, which hosts a network of communities that users can create and join.
+The platform shares some similarities with the more well-known platform Reddit\footnote{\url{https://reddit.com}}.
 Users can join communities related to various topics, from politics to memes, and upvote content they like, and downvote content they dislike.
 The number of upvotes minus the downvotes constitutes a post's score, i.e., a value that indicates the content's usefulness and/or relevance to the discussion.

-Interestingly, Scored.co acted as a shelter for many far-right/alt-right communities after the 2020 massive Reddit bans~\cite{cima2024great}.
-Some of these maintained their names and key figures, e.g., \textsf{c/TheDonald}, \textsf{c/GreatAwakening}, ultimately acting as a continuation of the original ones.
-This platform has allowed users to freely share their views without the risk of being banned.
-Scored.co is an emerging yet understudied platform, potentially hosting dangerous content.
+Interestingly, \textit{Scored.co} includes many far-right/alt-right communities after the 2020 massive Reddit bans~\cite{cima2024great}.
+Some of these maintained their names and key figures, e.g., \textsf{c/TheDonald}, \textsf{c/GreatAwakening}, ultimately acting as a continuation of the original ones. \textit{Scored.co} is an emerging yet understudied platform, potentially hosting dangerous content.
 Despite its growing user base, it has received relatively little academic attention compared to other social media platforms, as we pointed out in the \nameref{sec:related-literature} section.
 The loosely moderated nature of some communities can lead to the spread of misinformation, hate speech, and radical ideologies.
-This makes Scored.co a platform of interest for researchers studying online extremism, digital sociology, and the impacts of social media on public discourse.
+This makes \textit{Scored.co} a platform of interest for researchers studying online extremism, digital sociology, and the impacts of social media on public discourse.